Polyaigos Emerald waters

 - Take a cruise around the island

 You can hire an inflatable boat and be on your way to immerse yourself in Polyaigos beauty.
-While on the cruise, ensure you explore the lighthouse of Polyaigos, the impressive rocks at Kalogiri and the pristine bays of Fykiada, Galazia Nera, Kato Mersini and Mersini.
+While at sea, ensure you explore the lighthouse of Polyaigos, the impressive rocks at Kalogiri and the pristine bays of Fykiada, Galazia Nera, Kato Mersini and Mersini.

 - Explore the island’s cave

-The island of Polyaigos comes with a number of caves such as the cave of Askitis (given the name after an Ascetic who lived here) and the Cave of Fanara!
+The island of Polyaigos comes with a number of caves such as the cave of Askitis (named after an Ascetic who lived there) and the Cave of Fanara!

 |paralio kato mirsini||Myrsini bay|